alexjamesmalcolm/columbus-2018-spring/deploying-to-heroku-with-travis.md

 # Heroku Deployment
-This tutorial is heavily based on the documentation provided by Travis found at https://docs.travis-ci.com/user/deployment/heroku/
+This guide is heavily based on the documentation provided by Travis found at https://docs.travis-ci.com/user/deployment/heroku/
+Start at "Flick the Travis switch" if you're already completed this guide once before.

 ## Video
 I made this video with Ryan K. It came out alright but the audio is pretty bad and not everyone is a visual learner so I wrote this guide as well.